 The reasons for the persistent lag of women as leaders are complex.
 Attrition is an issue for women for many reasons, including traditional gender roles that may affect how women are perceived and the choices they have available (or they make), a lack of role models, the undervaluing of women's traditional communication and leadership styles, and organizational culture.
 Within medicine (clinical environments) and academic medicine (medical school and clinical environments), it is clear that the lack of women in leadership positions is more than a pipeline or a labyrinth problem.
 We undertook this case study to better understand the current challenges experienced by women aspiring to leadership positions in medicine and academic medicine.
 What types of challenges do women face as they move up in an academic or medical environment?
-And which challenges impact more than others in attaining leadership and network, life experiences and family responsibilities, organizational culture, or gender?
+And which challenges impact more than others in attaining leadership roles in these organizations: race and ethnicity, differences in leadership style and skills, mentorship and network, life experiences and family responsibilities, organizational culture, or gender?
 Our study addresses a gap in the literature by examining the leadership experiences of eight successful women in the fields of medicine and academic medicine.
 The emerging insights from these leaders may be useful for women from diverse backgrounds aspiring to be senior leaders in the future.